Is Child Pornography Considered A State Crime Or A Federal Crime?

 If you get convicted of possessing or distributing child pornography at the state level, you are looking at a potential prison sentence.

-However, there are some exceptions for sex crime cases, so it would depend on the exact scenario, such as:
+However, there are some exceptions for sex crime cases so that it would depend on the exact scenario, such as:

 - how many images you had, and